Alexdeethegreat/soda/README.md

-# README - SODA Vote Button and Function
+# README - SODA Destroy btn and vote function

 This README would normally document whatever steps are necessary to get the application up and running.